lzinga/TTTWeightedTraitorSelection/README.md

 Once you become traitor, your weight gets reset down to a default weight.

 # Installation
-1. Copy the folder "tttweightsystem" into your addons folder.
+1. Copy the folder `tttweightsystem` into your addons folder.
 2. Mysqloo (MySql) - system uses database to keep persistent weights for all the players.
-The weights are persistent across maps so if you have a 90% chance to become traitor next round and the map changes you will still have the 90% chance in the next map (as long as no one joins who has a higher weight), It also deletes any records any 3 weeks old (to prevent it from getting cluttered)
+The weights are persistent across maps so if you have a 90% chance to become traitor next round and the map changes you will still have the 90% chance in the next map (as long as no one joins who has a higher weight), It also deletes any records older than 3 weeks old (to prevent it from getting cluttered)
-3. Run server once and it will generate a database-template.txt in garrysmod/data/weightsystem copy and rename it to database.txt and edit the settings inside to use your database settings. (keep it in the same folder)
+3. Run your server once and it will generate a database-template.txt in `garrysmod/data/weightsystem`, copy and rename it to database.txt and edit the settings inside with your database connection info. (keep it in the same folder)

-Once the database settings are configured it will create the table and make sure everything that is needed is there.
+Once the database settings are configured in the database.txt, restart your server or change maps for it to generate the tables.
+Once the tables are created, thats it!
+Go gain some weight!

 # Commands